aws-samples/ec2-lamp-server/README.md

 - `displayPublicIP`: set this to `No` if you provision EC2 instance in a subnet that will not receive [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses).
 EC2 private IP will be displayed in CloudFormation Outputs section instead.
 Default is `Yes`

 LAMP configuration
-- `webOption`: option to select Apache, Nginx web server or none.
+- `webOption`: option to install either `Apache`, `Nginx` web server or `none`.
-- `databaseOption`: option to install either MySQL, MariaDB, PostgreSQL database server or none.
+- `databaseOption`: option to install either `MySQL`, `MariaDB`, `PostgreSQL` database server or `none`.
 MySQL option for Amazon Linux 2 and Amazon Linux 2023 uses [MySQL Community Edition](https://www.mysql.com/products/community/) repository, where MySQL root password can be retrieved using the command `sudo grep password /var/log/mysqld.log`.
+Select `none` if using external database such as [Amazon RDS](https://aws.amazon.com/rds/).
 - `s3BucketName` (optional): name of [Amazon S3](https://aws.amazon.com/s3/) bucket to grant EC2 instance to [via IAM policy](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/).
 Leave text field empty not to grant access.
-A `*` value will grant the EC2 instance access to all S3 buckets in your AWS account and is not recommended.
+A `*` value will grant the EC2 instance access to all S3 buckets in your AWS account and is usually not recommended.
 Default is empty.
 - `r53ZoneID` (optional): [Amazon Route 53](https://aws.amazon.com/route53/) hosted zone ID to grant access to.
 Enable this if your DNS is on Route 53 and you want to use Certbot with [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/) plugin to get HTTPS certificate.
 A `*` value will grant access to all Route 53 zones in your AWS account.
 Permission is restricted to TXT DNS records only using [resource record set permissions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-permissions.html).
 Default is empty.

 Remote Administration